AdobeDocs/experience-platform.en/help/data-governance/labels/reference.md

 #### C11 {#c11}

 Adobe Experience Platform Segment Match allows you match first-party segments with privacy and consent preferences, facilitating enriched profiling and downstream insights.
 The C11 label denotes data that should not be used in [!DNL Segment Match] processes.
-You must apply the C11 label to your datasets prior to using [!DNL Segment Match] as the process is not automated.
-Once C11 is applied to appropriate datasets and/or fields, [!DNL Segment Match] automatically uses the "[!UICONTROL Restrict data sharing]" standard policy to enforce the label.
+After you have determined which datasets and/or fields you want to exclude from Segment Match and added the C11 label accordingly, the label is automatically enforced by the Segment Match workflow.